fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 npm install --save-dev eslint-plugin-vitest-globals
 ```

-and enable the plugin by editing the _.eslint.cjs_ file as follows:
+and enable the plugin by editing the _.eslintrc.cjs_ file as follows:

 ```js
 module.exports = {